 The future sale of a substantial number of shares of common stock in the public market following the offerings, or the perception that future sales could occur, could adversely affect the prevailing market price of our common stock.
-Approximately 102,725,000 shares of our common stock will be outstanding after completion of the offerings and approximately 6,576,460 additional shares of common stock will be subject to currently exercisable options.
-All 42,875,000 shares of common stock being offered in the offerings will be eligible for immediate resale in the public market without restriction, except for shares purchased by one of our affiliates.
+Approximately shares of our common stock will be outstanding after completion of the offerings and approximately additional shares of common stock will be subject to currently exercisable options.
+All the shares of common stock being offered in the offerings will be eligible for immediate resale in the public market without restriction, except for shares purchased by one of our affiliates.

-Our officers and directors and all of our existing stockholders have agreed with the underwriters not to offer, sell, hedge, or contract to sell, hedge or otherwise dispose of any of their shares of common stock or any other securities of PCA that they own that are substantially similar to the common stock for a period of at least 180 days after the date of the offerings without the prior written approval of Goldman, Sachs & Co.
+Our officers and directors and all of our existing stockholders have agreed not to offer, sell, contract to sell, hedge or otherwise dispose of any of their shares of common stock or any other securities of PCA that they own that are substantially similar to the common stock for a period of at least 180 days after the date of the offerings without the prior written approval of Goldman, Sachs & Co.
 After the 180 day lock-up period expires, these shares will be freely tradeable, subject to limitations imposed by Rule 144 and Rule 701 under the Securities Act and, in some cases, to transfer restrictions contained in management equity agreements.

-Beginning 180 days after the completion of the offerings, PCA Holdings, which currently holds 50,306,960 shares of our common stock, will have the right to require us to register its shares of common stock under the Securities Act at our expense.
+Beginning 180 days after the completion of the offerings, PCA Holdings, which currently holds shares of our common stock, will have the right to require us to register its shares of common stock under the Securities Act at our expense.